 - Non-alcoholic fatty liver disease: A milder form of the disease, it involves fat in the liver but no inflammation.

-Q. I've never heard of this disease?
+Q. I've never heard of this disease.
 Is it rare?

 A. Non-alcoholic fatty liver disease is the leading cause of chronic liver disease in the U.S., afflicting 80-100 million Americans.
-The condition also is seen worldwide.
+The condition is also seen worldwide.

 Q. Is this a dangerous condition?